openebs-archive/openebs-docs/docs/uglocalpv.md

       name: percona
 ```

-Run the application using the following command.
+Deploy the application using the following command.
 In this example, the above configuration YAML spec is saved as `demo-percona-mysql-pvc.yaml`

 ```
 kubectl apply -f demo-percona-mysql-pvc.yaml
 ```

-The Percona application now runs using the OpenEBS local PV volume on hostpath.
-Verify the application running status using the following command.
+The Percona application will be running on the OpenEBS local PV on hostpath.
+Verify if the application is running using the following command.

 ```
-kubectl get pod
+kubectl get pod -n <namespace>
 ```

 The output will be similar to the following.